CharlesGodwin/pymagnum/docs/building_an_adaptor.rst

 |image3|\ **ME ARTR Advanced Remote**

-Use P5 or P6 only
+Use P5 or P6 only.
+The ARTR, does not communicate well when just a RS-485 reader is connected to a port.
+The solution is to use a splitter and share a port with another Magnum device like BMK, PT100 or AGS-N

 This photo shows the connection for an AGS unit.